osterhult/Temperature-Matter/README.md

 ## 3. DHT22 driver
 Found two different open-source projects on GitHub that none of them worked properly so I mashed them to one that works in this case.
 Hence the X in the file titles.

+## 4. TODO:s or current issues
+Currently I get the measured value when using CHIP-TOOL

+**$ ./chip-tool temperaturemeasurement read measured-value [NODE-ID] 1**

+**$ ./chip-tool relativehumiditymeasurement read measured-value [NODE-ID] 2**

+Although the code doesn't update the values in HomeKit or GoogleHome yet.
+That is an current issue.